denten-books/plain-text/0-chapter.md

 (CMOS), digital editing tools, computer-generated imagery (CGI), or *Photoshop* image manipulation techniques.
 Such a study is in peril of being misguided by theoretical models that have no basis on reality.
-It is not that theorists cannot say anything about photography without knowing its technichal foundations, but rather that they can say more when they do.
+It is not that theorists cannot say anything about photography without knowing its technical foundations, but rather that they can say more when they do.
 To my mind, theory must be continually checked and refined against practice, just as practice must be continually checked and refined against generalized insight.
 Similarly, it